anshumanat/Collaborative-Task-Manager/README.md

 - Frontend is deployed on Vercel.
 - Backend is deployed on Render.
-- PostgreSQL is hosted on Railway.
+- PostgreSQL is hosted on Render.

 Important production settings:
 - JWT is stored in HttpOnly cookies.